equinix/metal-cli/docs/packet_device_update.md

   -a, --always-pxe               --alaways-pxe or -a -c, --customdata string        Custom data
-  -d, --description string       Description for the device -h, --help                     help for update
+  -d, --description string       Description for the device -h, --help                     Help for update
   -H, --hostname string          Hostname
   -i, --id string                UUID of the device -s, --ipxe-script-url string   URL to the iPXE script